 On many cellos, the strings may be too wide/thick for your bridge &/or nut – you may need to get those re-cut or altered by a luthier.

 The first recording I ever heard of the Bach cello suites was by Pau Casals.
 These recordings from the late 1930’s were given to me by my Classical teacher Janet Marshall.
 She was part of the generation of cellists following after Casals in the mid 20th Century.
 Both Casals and Marshall had an incredibly powerful yet simultaneously beautiful sound.
 When I play on this Eudoxa gut string set up, I feel that the sound of Casals comes out of my cello.
 I hear all of those lessons with Janet playing back in my head, how she sang phrases and demonstrated passages with the highest passion and musicality.
 Playing on these strings feels like being home.

-In Part 2 I will review a Full Set of Eudoxa Meduim Gauge strings.
+In Part 2 & Part 3 I will review a Full Set of Eudoxa Meduim + Full Set of Oliv Medium Gauge strings with more thoughts on combos.
 Stay tuned and Happy Practicing!

 I suggest that students apply a few coats of rosin (3 to 10 strokes, ΠV) before each practice session, rehearsal, & performance.
 Partly for consistency, but also to avoid injury.
 Without enough rosin on your bow, the hairs won’t properly grip the strings.
 To compensate for the ensuing bow-slip, you will tense up and over-work your right arm; resulting in an injury similar to tennis elbow.
 However, there is such a thing as over-rosining your bow.
 If it’s too thickly coated, your hairs will get stuck in the string.
 This results in a bow-tripping sensation much like stumbling from catching your toe on the sidewalk.
 We’re looking for that Goldilocks principle: not too much, not too little – a few coats of rosin is just right.